truist/reveal.js/slides/electricity-house/electricity.md

 That's the rule.
 You can have thicker wires on a lower-amperage breaker.
 Or 20A outlets on a 15A breaker.
 Just **don't** have 14ga wire on a 20A breaker!

+# Safely working with household electricity

+## Proceed at your own risk

+### If you aren't comfortable, don't do it

+## Safety precautions

+* Turn off the power
+    * Lock it off
+    * Check it!
+* Isolate yourself (from ground, and from hot)
+    * Shoes
+    * Non-metal-handled tools
+    * Gloves, maybe
+* One-hand rule
+* Don't work during a storm
+* Pause and think

+## Plan your work

+* Open things up and see what's really in there
+    * (After turning off the power!)
+* Make note of space, outlet colors, existing wiring, etc.
+* Consider whether you need a permit
+    * Consider whether you are required to add smoke detector!
+    * (Nothing we learn today should require either)
+* Make a shopping list
+* Shop for parts

+## Gather tools

+* Outlet tester / voltage tester / multimeter
+    * (Or known-working lamp)
+* Flashlight / head lamp
+* Wire cutter / stripper
+    * (Or knife)
+* Screwdrivers / power screwdriver (with plastic handles)
+* Needle nose pliers (with plastic handles)
+* Wire
+* Wire nuts / Wago nuts
+* Extra bolts
+* Electrical tape

+## Get started

+* Wear shoes
+* Think through what you plan to do
+* Gather your tools and supplies
+* Turn off the power
+    * Lock it out
+    * Check that it's off

+# Simple electrical improvements you can do

+## Replace a plug end

+* Easy!
+* Unplug it
+* Cut the old one off
+* Expose and strip the wires
+* Underwriter's knot
+* Wire it up
+    * Be careful of polarity
+* Test it

+## Replace a lamp socket/switch

+* Fix one that's fritzy
+    * Could be the wiring or the socket
+* Or convert to 3-way, or add a touch sensor
+    * Be careful about heat, if using incandescent bulbs
+* (Show parts / options)
+* Unplug it
+* Take off the old one
+    * Polarity usually doesn't matter
+* Wire in the new one
+    * Underwriter's knot
+* Test it

+## Replace a 2-prong outlet with a GFCI

+* (Show parts / options)

+## Replace a downstream 2-prong outlet with a 3-prong outlet

+## Replace a wall switch

+* (Show parts / options)

+## Check out a more-complex wiring setup

 # But wait, there's more!